geops/website/content/job/backend-developer/index.en.md

 ---
-title: Senior Python Developer
+title: Senior Python Backend Developer
 summary: You love working in an engaged team for creating perfomant software and optimizing algorithms for complex problems?
 Your preferred language is python, and you also are familiar with C++?
 Match!
 slug: backend-developer
 created: 2022-05-12
 ---
 You love working in a strong, engaged team for creating perfomant software and optimizing algorithms for complex problems?
 Your preferred language is python, and yo also are familiar with C++?
-Then come to Freiburg (D) in the tri-border region and work with us on exciting customer solutions for modern forms of mobility.
+Then come to Freiburg (D) or Olten (CH) and work with us on exciting customer solutions for modern forms of mobility.
 We are looking for a backend developer, working full- or part-time (80-100%).

 ## What awaits you